resal81/PyTopol/README.md

 ### psf2top.py

-**Table 1.** Summary of the difference between GROMACS 4.6.3 and NAMD 2.9 energies for topologies converted from `psf`. `potential` column represents the difference in total potential energies (kcal/mol) between GROMACS and NAMD.
+**Table 1.** Summary of the difference in potential energies (kcal/mol) between GROMACS 4.6.3 and NAMD 2.9 for selected topologies converted from `psf`.
 Percentages are shown in the parantheses.
+Single and double correspond to the single and double-precision versions of GROMCAS.
 ```
 --------------------------  -----------------  -----------------
               natoms  ff    GMX(double)-NAMD   GMX(single)-NAMD